benspaghetti/benspaghetti.github.io/_posts/2022-08-09-retardjupas.md

 categories: education
 ---

+Update 2024-09-09: If you know me then you know what happened and why this post is kind of ironic.

 **CORRECT ME IF THERE IS ANY MISTAKE** \
 **NONE OF THIS IS CONFIRMED, I WILL NOT TAKE RESPONSIBILITY FOR MESSING UP YOUR LIFE**